swavafup/smartbookai/README.md

 <body>

  <h1>Privacy Policy</h1>
- <p><strong>Last Updated:</strong> 22/11/2023</p>
+ <p><strong>Last Updated:</strong> 21/07/2024</p>

  <h2>Scope of this Privacy Statement</h2>
- <p>This Privacy Statement describes how Milestone Lab ["we" or "us"] collect, use, protect, and share your personal information when you use our Services online through our website, in retail, and through our mobile app.
+ <p>This Privacy Statement describes how S&S Foundation ["we" or "us"] collect, use, protect, and share your personal information when you use our Services online through our website, in retail, and through our mobile app.
 It also outlines your choices regarding the way your information is collected and used.</p>

  <h2>Collecting and Processing Personal Data</h2>
  <p>We collect personal data through online forms, registrations, customer support, and automated means such as cookies.
 Personal information is collected with your consent and used for various purposes, including analytics, improving user experience, and compliance information.</p>